 Do note that if using the separate Joy-con controllers or the Poké Ball Plus, you will need to physically wave the controller around when trying to throw Poké Balls to catch Pokémon.

 Meanwhile, if playing in Handheld mode (with both Joy-con controllers attached to the Nintendo Switch console), you will instead use the gyro sensors for aiming your Poké Balls.
 So similar to, say, Splatoon 2.
 Unfortunately you cannot play with other controllers, such as the Pro Controller, so put those away.

-Pikachu or Eevee will then lead you to Professor Oak, who you may or may not have seen before.
-He's the leading Pokémon expert of the Kanto region--the place you'll be heading to.
-Anyway, he'll ask you to choose your trainer's gender/appearance and name, plus the name of your rival.
+or will then lead you to Professor Oak, who you may or may not have met.
+He’s the leading Pokémon expert of the Kanto region–the place you’ll be heading to.
+Anyway, he’ll ask you to choose your trainer’s gender/appearance and name, plus the name of your rival.
 Likewise, these choices cannot be changed after saving.